Hall of Fame

 Hall of Fame Nominations

-may nominate an individual for Army Aviation Hall of Fame consideration.
+Criteria for selection into the United States Army Aviation Hall of Fame are:

-The Army Aviation Hall of Fame Board of Trustees will consider only the following in making its selections:
+The United States Army Aviation Hall of Fame Board of Trustees will consider only the following in making its selections:

 - A 250-word summary of the accomplishments of the individual nominee.